rohe/fedservice/edu_federation/README_identity.rst

 OpenID Relying Party
 --------------------

-Much the same as for the openid provider.
+Much the same as for the openid relying party.
 To start running the relying party you have to do::

     ./entity.py relying_party_explicit